-Arranging Meetings with Teachers/Administration Parents needing to speak with a staff member in person must email the staff member or call in advance to arrange a meeting.
-This will ensure their availability. \Parents: Please do not expect/demand to meet with any staff member if arriving unannounced.
-DRESS CODE Dress codes are important to help maintain an environment conducive to learning.
+Arranging Meetings with Teachers/Administration

+Parents needing to speak with a staff member in person must email the staff member or call in advance to arrange a meeting.
+This will ensure their availability.

+Parents: Please do not expect/demand to meet with any staff member if arriving unannounced.

+DRESS CODE

+Dress codes are important to help maintain an environment conducive to learning.
 Middle-school students do NOT need additional distractions.

 The following items may NOT be worn in school:

--Visible piercings other than ears/Visible tattoos -Torn, ripped, or frayed clothing...even if there are leggings worn underneath -Sagging or dragging pants -Flip-flops/beach shoes, athletic sandal, or slippers (Shoes must have a back/back strap.) -Short shorts and skirts (Fingertips touching skin is "pushing it"; full hands touching skin would definitely be recognizably out of compliance.) -Cropped, backless, or see-through shirts -Spaghetti-strap, strapless tops, and razor-back tops (Majority of shoulder and back MUST BE COVERED.) -Low-cut shirts -Excessively tight pants or skirts - NO spandex or YOGA pants can be worn without tops that FULLY COVER front and back ends. -Clothing promoting tobacco, alcohol, drugs, profanity, or any other inappropriate conduct -Hats -Flags -Coats in the classroom -Pajama tops or bottoms (including flannels) -Chains of any kind (i.e. around the neck or wallet chains)/NO spiked jewelry -"Extreme" or excessive makeup -Writing on bodies or clothing with markers, pens, etc.
+- -Clothing with holes - -Sagging pants - -Flip-flops/beach shoes, athletic sandals, or slippers (Shoes must have a back/back strap.) - -Cropped, backless, see-through, strapless, spaghetti-strap tops (Majority of shoulders should be covered.) - -Low-cut shirts - -Excessively tight or short shorts or skirts (Fingertips touching skin is "pushing it"; full hands touching skin would definitely be recognizably out of compliance.) - -Clothing promoting tobacco, alcohol, drugs, profanity, or any other inappropriate conduct - -Hats - -Flags - -Coats in the classroom - -Pajama tops or bottoms (including flannels) - -Chains of any kind (i.e. around the neck or wallet chains)/NO spiked jewelry/"Dog collars" - -"Extreme" or excessive makeup - -Writing on bodies or clothing with markers, pens, etc.